exasol/script-languages-developer-sandbox/doc/developer_guide/developer_guide.md

 ### Export

-The export creates first an AMI based on the running EC2 instance.
-After that, the AMI will be exported as VM image in the default formats to a S3 bucket.
+The export creates an AMI based on the running EC2 instance and exports the AMI as VM image in the default formats to a S3 bucket.

 ## Release

-The release executes in a AWS Codebuild job, the following diagram shows the flow.
+The release is executed in a AWS Codebuild job, the following diagram shows the flow.
 ![image info](./img/create-vm-release.drawio.png)